-RegistryChangesView is a freeware compatible with every edition of Windows and provide you capture a snapshot of Registry Editor.
+RegistryChangesView is a freeware compatible with every edition of Windows and provides you capture a snapshot of Registry Editor.
 After capturing a snapshot you can compare it with previously stored Registry snapshots.
 You can Use ShadowCopyView in Windows 10, a small utility to access snapshots of a disk drive.

 RegistryChangesView allows you to compare 2 Registry snapshots and detect exact tampering if exists.
 Moreover, you can also export the changes into a .reg file with the help of this tool.
 Read our related guide on How to Import and Export Registry Editor on Windows 10.
 Let us move ahead and explore all the details of this free Registry snapshots program.

 1. We suggest creating a Registry snapshot before installing this freeware.
 Once the installation is over, you can compare this snapshot with the current one.
 This will show you all the manipulations made by the installer.
 In case, you find any modifications that you don’t like, you can immediately generate a .reg file to revert back the changes.

 2. You might want to see changes in Windows configuration from the GUI of Windows and how to process this alteration in the Registry.
 So simply create a Registry snapshot before making the config and then after the configuration modifications.
 Now you can compare this snapshot with the current one and optionally create a .reg file that constitutes this configuration change.

 3. Suppose there is an unwanted change in the Registry and you don’t have any previous snapshot.
 Undoubtedly, you can compare the current Registry with a shadow copy created by Windows and try to figure out the unwanted changes.